NLeSC/guide/language_guides/r.md

 You can think of it as a production chain, were an object (the `grades`) passes through three machines, one that removes the `NaN`s, another one that takes the mean, and a last one that prints the result.

 # Recommended additional packages and libraries
+One of the strengths of `R` is its community, that creates and maintains a constellation of packages.
+Very rarely will you use just base `R`.
+Here we give you a list of usual packages, starting by one solving the first problem you'll find... how to manage that many packages!

+## Managing environments with `renv`
+[`renv`](https://rstudio.github.io/renv/articles/renv.html) allows you to create and manage a dependencies library on a per-project basis.
+It also keeps track of the specific versions of each package used in the project, which is great for reproducibility... and avoiding future headhaches!

 ## Plotting with basic functions and ggplot2 and ggvis
 For a generic impression of what R can do see: https://www.r-graph-gallery.com/all-graphs